ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 ```

 To stop the client use the systemctl command like:

-`sudo systemctl stop securegateway_client` and to disable at system boot time `systemctl disable securegateway_client`
+`sudo systemctl stop securegateway_client`

+and to disable at system boot time

+`systemctl disable securegateway_client`

 To get the status of the secure gateway on the server run the command:
-` systemctl status securegateway_client` then to restart `sudo systemctl start securegateway_client`
+` systemctl status securegateway_client`

+then to restart: `sudo systemctl start securegateway_client`

 Here is an example of trace:
 ```